-The Internet Democracy Project got a chance to contribute to the debate.
-Though the list below is not exhaustive, here are five crucial ways in which we suggested that the Indian government can and should improve its responses when faced with hate speech and other problematic content online.
+The list below is not exhaustive, but here are five crucial ways in which we suggested that the Indian government can and should improve its responses when faced with hate speech and other problematic content online.

 1. Evaluate the “reasonableness” of restrictions, and thresholds #

 While the term “reasonable restrictions” is used widely, its meaning all too often remains obscured.
 Contrary to what seems a widely held belief, the content of such restrictions is not something that can simply be decided upon in a national debate, nor, for that matter, in a debate on national television.
 Rather, the parameters of “reasonable restrictions” are laid down in international human rights instruments to which India is a signatory.
 It is commendable that article 19(2) of India’s Constitution is fully compatible with international law.
 It is essential that other Indian laws, too, are tested for such compatibility, and adapted where such compatibility proves to be lacking (as is arguably the case with the Intermediary Guidelines Rules 2011, or IT Rules, for example).

 In addition, greater thought needs to go into the thresholds that need to be crossed for blocks and bans to be instituted and for criminal action to be taken; there needs to be clear evidence that such actions are both necessary and proportional.
 Where such thresholds are not crossed, actions other than censorship and/or criminal prosecution should be considered, including greater public dialogue.